Summary and Setup

 Software Setup

-Python is a popular language for scientific computing, and a frequent choice for machine learning as well.
-Installing all of its scientific packages individually can be a bit difficult, however, so we recommend the installer Anaconda which includes most (but not all) of the software you need.
-Make sure you install the latest Python version 3.xx.
+Python is a popular language for research computing, and a frequent choice for machine learning as well.
+Installing multiple scientific packages into a single environment individually can be difficult, however, so we recommend using the Miniforge installer.

 3. Double-click the executable and install Python 3 using MOST of the default settings.
 The only exception is to check the Make Anaconda the default Python option.

-2. Download the Python 3 installer for Mac.
+2. Download the appropriate Miniforge installer for macOS.

 Download workshop files